sanlocoz/truss/README.md

 # truss
-Analysis of Truss using Stiffness Method

-> *"Creativity is the ability to introduce order into the randomness of nature"* - Eric Hoffer

 ## What is this program about?
+This program is about structural analysis using stiffness method.
+During learning, I tried to code the concepts of stiffness in structral analysis using the simplest structure that is 2D truss.

-This program is about simulation using monte carlo algorithm in order to estimate $\pi$ value.
+simulation using monte carlo algorithm in order to estimate $\pi$ value.
 Monte carlo is an algorithm to simulate stochastic events based on certain distribution and for this purpose it is just simple uniform distribution. <br>

 <img src="img/preview.JPG" alt="monte-carlo-preview" width="400"/>